- About Us / Contact Us

 3. Engineering Experience: You must complete four years of progressive engineering work experience (or, six years for an approved related science degree) following your date of degree, prior to applying for the Principles and Practice of Engineering (PE) Examination.
 This work experience must be completed prior to applying for the exam and must be approved and verifiable by the Board.

-4. PE Examination: In most cases, applicants may take the Principles and Practice of Engineering (PE) examination after completing the required engineering experience.
+4. Pass the PE Examination: In most cases, applicants may take the Principles and Practice of Engineering Examination after completing the required engineering experience.

 Start on the path to licensure now!